What Does Smoke Damage Do to Electronics?

 It also causes damage through soot buildup that gets pushed by smoke and makes contact with anything in its path.
 It will travel to cooler temperatures and keep traveling until it eventually dissipates.
 Soot from smoke contains acidity that will destroy metals and cause disintegration and discoloration.

 These harmful traits can completely destroy electronics even after the fire is put out.
 This damage is even a risk if there isn’t a fire.
 Smoke and soot will linger and corrode circuity, causing short circuits.
-If you’ve had a small fire where flames did not reach the electronics, you should still be wary of this type of damage.
+If you’ve had a small fire where flames did not reach the electronics, you should still be wary of this damage.

 Also, if the area is damp, the moisture will make the soot more acidic, permanently staining surfaces, walls, and electronics.